gysagsohn/my-portfolio-v2/README.md

 - ✅ Created a **terminal-style code animation** in the Hero section:
 - ✅ Styled to mimic VS Code with syntax-highlighted tokens (`const`, `string`, `method`)
 - ✅ Fades each line in with typing animation and blinking cursor
-- ✅ Uses `react-simple-typewriter` with `renderText` for full JSX control
+- ✅ Originally built with react-simple-typewriter, later replaced with a custom JSX parser + animation approach
 - ✅ Loop resets for continuous animation
 - ✅ Idea credit: **Ben** — thanks for the inspiration!
-+ ✅ Finalised visual styling for dark mode theme
+- ✅ Finalised visual styling for dark mode theme
-+ ✅ Finalised responsive spacing and layout for phone and tablet (Global-media.css)
+- ✅ Finalised responsive spacing and layout for phone and tablet (Global-media.css)
-+ ✅ Built responsive mobile/touch-friendly sticky share menu in blog posts
+- ✅ Built responsive mobile/touch-friendly sticky share menu in blog posts
-+ ✅ Improved mobile blog card grid and blog tab layout
+- ✅ Improved mobile blog card grid and blog tab layout
-+ ✅ Added conditional styling for blog post title/subheading and terminal box on smaller screens
+- ✅ Added conditional styling for blog post title/subheading and terminal box on smaller screens
-+ ✅ Fully mobile-audited the homepage layout, hero section, and CTA button spacing
+- ✅ Fully mobile-audited the homepage layout, hero section, and CTA button spacing

 - ✅ Built the **Contact Page**:
   - Minimal, theme-aligned layout with: